webplatform/docs/guides/advanced_selectors_guide/index.md

   background-color: red;
 }</syntaxhighlight>

-The first letter of every paragraph will now be bolded, 300% bigger than the rest of the paragraph, and have a red background.
+The first letter of every paragraph will now be bold, 300% bigger than the rest of the paragraph, and have a red background.
 This is a good start towards creating a decent drop cap effect.

 === :first-line ===

-To make the first line of every paragraph bold, you could use the following rule:
+To make the first line of every paragraph bold, you can use the following rule:

 <syntaxhighlight lang="css">p:first-line {
   font-weight: bold;